Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 ### Heatsink cooling Fan

+The heatsink fan should be configured to run at full PWM when the nozzle is significantly above ambient temperature (e.g. above 45C).
+Here are suitable commands to configure it as fan #1, assuming again that the nozzle temperature sensor is sensor #1:
 ```
-M950 F1 C"121.hsfan+hsfan.tach"
+M950 F1 C"121.hsfan+hsfan.tach"      ; heatsink fan
+M106 P1 C"Heatsink" H1 T45 S1       ; turn on when nozzle temperature is >= 45C
 ```

 ### Part cooling Fan

-Directly connected blowers
+Directly connected fans
 ```
 M950 F0 C"121.pcfan"
+M106 P0 C"Part" S0                                  ; turn off print cooling fan
 ```

-if you use a part cooling solution with a tacho then:
+if you use a directy connected part cooling solution with a tacho then:

 ```
 M950 F0 C"121.pcfan+pcfan.tach"